-The Common Stock is quoted on The Nasdaq SmallCap Market under the symbol "RDOC" and is listed on the Pacific Exchange Incorporated under the symbol "ROB".
-The Common Stock also has been admitted for trading on the European Association of Securities Dealers' Automated Quotation ("EASDAQ") System under the symbol "RDOC".
+The Common Stock is quoted on The Nasdaq SmallCap Market under the symbol "RDOC" and is listed on the Pacific Stock Exchange Incorporated under the symbol "ROB".
+Application has been made for the admission of the Common Stock to the European Association of Securities Dealers' Automated Quotation ("EASDAQ") System under the symbol "RDOC".
 Prior to the European Offering, there has been no public market for the Common Stock on EASDAQ, and there can be no assurance that any such market will develop after the closing of the European Offering or that, if developed, it will be sustained.
-On November 13, 1997, the closing bid price of the Common Stock on the Nasdaq Smallcap Market was \$7 1/2 per share.
+On November , 1997, the closing bid price of the Common Stock on the Nasdaq Smallcap Market was \$ per share.
 See "Price Range of Common Stock."

 THE SECURITIES OFFERED IN THE EUROPEAN OFFERING ARE SPECULATIVE AND INVOLVE A HIGH DEGREE OF RISK.
-FOR A DESCRIPTION OF CERTAIN RISKS REGARDING AN INVESTMENT IN THE COMPANY, SEE "RISK FACTORS" COMMENCING ON PAGE 9 AND "DILUTION" ON PAGE 24.
+FOR A DESCRIPTION OF CERTAIN RISKS REGARDING AN INVESTMENT IN THE COMPANY, SEE "RISK FACTORS" COMMENCING ON PAGE 9 AND "DILUTION" ON PAGE 21.